Argentina 2026 Global Health Outreach Event

 ASE Foundation Volunteer Code of Conduct

-The ASE Foundation is now accepting volunteer applications for its 2026 global health event in Nepal.
+The ASE Foundation is now accepting volunteer applications for a Fall 2026 global health event in Argentina.
 Physician and sonographer team members are needed.
 Please see below for specific requirements and the volunteer application form.

 We continue to be impressed by the incredible generosity and enthusiasm of our community for this type of global health work.
 Thank you for helping us make a world of difference!